AmenAnthem/speedrun-notes-reloaded/others/marathon-notes.md

 - The rooftop bridges are quite finicky.

 ## Foundry
-- Mutiple death abuses are used to skip portions of the level.
+- Multiple death abuses are used to skip portions of the level.
 - Namely, dying on burning ground (and dying in general) makes one invincible for about 4 seconds.
 During that time, burning ground can be skipped.
 - There are again a few key items required for reaching a boss.
 - The first death abuse saves about half a minute.